lewishowles/helpers/README.md

 There are a number of improvements and new helpers that could be made to improve flexibility.

-- ObjectManipulator - allowing a chain of object helpers to be applied in series.
+- ObjectManipulator - allowing a chain of object helpers to be applied safely in series.
+- ArrayManipulator - allowing a chain of array helpers to be applied safely in series.